EvalImperialforces/Miniproject/README.md

 ### 'Results' contains the following;

-1. Models_fitted' folder
-Contains 1,577 figures generated from 'Plotting_analysis.R' in which models are fitted to each individual sample.
+1. 1,577 figures generated from 'Plotting_analysis.R' in which models are fitted to each individual sample.

 2. 'Appendix2.pdf' file
 .pdf file that contains figure 2 in the Appendix of the final report.